willsinn/module-one-final-project-guidelines-nyc-web-career-040119/README.md

 ## Many EVENTS to one swimmer_event

+### AGGREGATE

+Swimmer Event--    STRETCH Return Charted Improvements.
+          Chart returned array (<time/date>: x, y) => Returns OVERALL FASTEST-TIME for that EVENT within that AGE & GENDER in text for comparison.

 ### One SWIMMER to many EVENTS
-name
-age
-gender
+name: of_swimmer
+age: of_swimmer
+gender: of_swimmer
+#How would I see all the Events I participated in and how would I see my fastest time?

-##Return Swimmer's Event and Record Swim
+#Return Swimmer's Event and Record Swim
-      Return Swimmer
-As a SWIMMER entering my NAME, returns my AGE and GENDER =>
-      Return all Swimmer Events
-As a SWIMMER entering my NAME, returns ALL EVENTS that I have SWAM =>
+       -As a SWIMMER entering my NAME, returns my AGE and GENDER => -As a SWIMMER entering my NAME, returns ALL EVENTS that I have SWAM => -As a SWIMMER entering my NAME and EVENT, returns an array of ALL my EVENT INSTANCES sorted ascending.=> -As a SWIMMER entering my NAME and EVENT, returns my lowest TIME and DATE for that EVENT. => arr.first

-      Return all Swimmer Event Times
-As a SWIMMER entering my NAME and EVENT, returns an array of ALL my EVENT INSTANCES sorted ascending.=>
+        Stretch: As a SWIMMER entering my NAME, return ALL EVENTS participated AND their respective FASTEST TIMES.
-      Return personal-best for Event
-As a SWIMMER entering my NAME and EVENT, returns my lowest TIME and DATE for that EVENT. =>

-STRETCH Return Charted Improvements.
-      Chart returned array (<time/date>: x, y) => Returns OVERALL FASTEST-TIME for that EVENT within that AGE & GENDER in text for comparison.

-## One EVENT to many SWIMMERS
+### One EVENT to many SWIMMERS

-Return Event Times
-As a SWIMMER entering my NAME and specific EVENT, returns my lowest TIME + DATE that the EVENT was logged. => Entering SWIMMER NAME, EVENT returns an array of ALL TIMES for that EVENT and sorts from fastest to slowest.

-##EVENT
-name

-gender
+name: of_event
+age: of_event
+gender: of_event

+#How to see all swimmers that have swam that unique Event and their rank.
+#Return ALL SWIMMER INSTANCES for that EVENT-AGE-GENDER.
+  -As a User entering an EVENT with AGE and GENDER, returns ALL INSTANCES of SWIMMERS respectively. => -As a User entering an EVENT with AGE and GENDER, returns a unique array that displays only the fastest of each SWIMMER.
+Sorts array ascending and displays data charted with EVENT-AGE-GENDER SWIMMER-EVENT TIME and DATE swum.

 ##SWIMMER_EVENTS
-swimmer_id
-event_id
-swimmer_event_times
-event_name(swimmer_event_id
-)
-age

-GOAL

-STRETCH
-As a SWIMMER entering my NAME, AGE, GENDER and EVENT, returns the lowest TIME for that EVENT(AGE, GENDER)

-As a SWIMMER entering my NAME and EVENT, it should return my AGE, my GENDER, my LOWEST-TIME for that EVENT
+swimmer_id: swimmer
+event_id: event
+swimmer_event_times: time for that event
+event_name: swimmer_event_id

+###date

 # Module One Final Project Guidelines